top of page

 Twist your torso until your shoulders are almost parallel with the side of the kayak.

-With both bands on the same side of the kayak, plant the paddle blade behind your hip (toward the stern) while keeping your back elbow slightly bent.
+With both hands on the same side of the kayak, plant the paddle blade behind your hip (toward the stern) while keeping your back elbow slightly bent.

 Once the blade is planted, drive the paddle and kayak apart, rotating your torso forward while sweeping the paddle towards the bow.